stojg/ascendam/README.md

 My own personal web site up / down checker.

-I'm personally using it for testing deployment tools and to measure eventual down time.
+I'm using it for testing and developing deployment tools and to measure eventual down time during server / application switch over.

+> From latin: ad- (“[up] to”) +‎ scandō (“climb”).

 ## Usage